strawberry-graphql/strawberry-django/docs/guide/queries.md

 schema = strawberry.Schema(query=Query)
 ```

+!!! tip

+    You must name your query class "Query" or decorate it with `@strawberry.type(name="Query")` for the single query default primary filter to work

 For the single queries (like `Fruit` above), Strawberry comes with a default primary key search filter in the GraphiQL interface.
 The query `Fruits` gets all the objects in the Fruits by default.
-To query specific sets of objects a filter need to be added in the `types.py` file
+To query specific sets of objects a filter need to be added in the `types.py` file.